About RM Frobisher

 Yes, the voltage can drop slightly after charging.
 This is often referred to as “relaxing” or “settling”.
 The voltage drop can be around 0.1V.
 You will quickly develop a “Nose” for how long the batteries last for you.
 Don’t be too worried about battery life.
 They last a long time and can be charged up enough in 30 minutes to last a few hours.
 The battery voltage / charge relationship is not linear.
 At the nominal voltage 3.7V large changes in charge only give small changes in the battery’s measured voltage.
 As a rule of thumb charge the unit if the battery voltage is 3.7V or less.

 The batteries can also ‘self discharge’ or go ‘flat’ over a few weeks – this is normal if the unit is left for a few weeks it will need a full charge before using.
 After a day’s use it will only need a few hours charging.
 Always allow time for an overnight charge if you haven’t used the unit for a few weeks.

 When powering up the TAR-3 check the battery status.
 If the voltage is too low, a warning is displayed and the unit should be recharged (TAR-3 units will power down after 20 seconds).
-If during use the battery voltage drops below 3.7V “BAT” is displayed at the top right-hand corner of the LCD display.
-The unit can still function but consider ending the grid and saving the results
+If during use the battery voltage drops below 3.7V, 'BAT' is displayed at the top right-hand corner of the LCD display.
+The unit will still function until the end of the grid.

-It depends on usage and how long you use the unit per day but all batteries fitted by us are guaranteed for two years.
-In our experience the batteries in a unit used two or three days per week for six to eight hours and charged before each use can last up to five years (or longer).
+It depends on usage and how long you use the unit per day.
+All batteries fitted by us are guaranteed for two years.
+In our experience the batteries fitted in a unit used two or three days per week for six to eight hours and charged before each use will last over five years.

 The TAR-3 contains two 9.5Wh Li-Ion batteries that are fixed in position in a tough plastic case.
 Net weight 50g each.
 A TAR-3 may be carried in hand luggage or in “check-in” (hold) luggage.